A SHORT SUMMARY OF KING OLAV’S LIFE

 I suggest to you, the reader that you save the chart images, so it will be easier for you to look at them as we proceed.

-Picture no. 1: King Olav’s radix chart with bounds in the middle wheel and decans in the outer wheel
+Picture no. 1: King Olav’s radix chart with bounds and 12th parts outside the wheel.

 Rhetorius writes: “Jupiter (in Doryphory) makes justice, kindliness, boastfulness, illustriousness, command, great wealth and success.
 Mercury makes cleverness, logic and enterprise”.